anywhichway/unionizor/README.md

 # Using

 `unionizor(booleanOrUniqueKeyProperty=false)` is a function that returns another function configured to do array unions.
 It takes one optional argument booleanOrUniqueKeyProperty that defaults to `false'.
 If booleanOrUniqueKeyProperty=false the intersection is optimized for primitive data types and will run much faster.
-If typeof(booleanOrUniqueKeyProperty)==="string" it is assumed to be a unique key on all objects in the arrays, primtives will still behandled.
+If typeof(booleanOrUniqueKeyProperty)==="string" it is assumed to be a unique key on all objects in the arrays, primtives will still be handled.
 This will run the second fastest.
 If booleanOrUniqueKeyProperty is otherwise not equal to zero, then a Set will be used internally and the algorithm will be slower, although still faster than many others in a browser.

 In NodeJS: